utkupadhyay/wafer/README.md

 # wafer
-A light-weight design system for React
+A light-weight component library for React